pip-services/pip-services-docs/content/en/getting_started/recipes/metrics/_index.md

 #### Monitored component

 First, we define a class that has two performance metrics: the number of times a method is called and its execution time.
 Both metrics are part of a dummy function that simulates a task by printing two messages on our console.
-Finally, we call the dump() method to save the obtained values.
 The code below shows what this class looks like:

 {{< tabsection >}}
-   Not available
+  {{< include "./__code1_node.md" >}}
 {{< /tabsection >}}

 {{< tabsection >}}
-   Not available
+  {{< include "./__code1_net.md" >}}
 {{< /tabsection >}}

 {{< tabsection >}}